 Ruck signs with Northern Districts

-Sian Ruck, the New Zealand Womens pacer, has moved to Northern Districts from Wellington for the upcoming domestic season.
+Sian Ruck, the New Zealand women pacer, has signed up with Northern Districts from Wellington for the upcoming domestic season

 "It has not been an easy decision to leave Wellington as it's my home and I identify myself as a Wellingtonian," Ruck said.
 "But after a disappointing 2013-14 domestic season, I believe a fresh start and a new environment is the best way forward for me.
 I want to enjoy my cricket and to work my way back into the White Ferns.